-Dealing with potential Orthology and Paralogy issues: By collecting votes on nodes and edges from multiple species, the network includes all paralogs across species.
-Because the propagation of edges between all pairs of orthologs may inflate the weight assigned to some pairs of paralogs, we will explore methods to prioritize genes for phenotypic assays by ranking the genes within a module based on the average number of paralogs and/or gene family members across the species.
+Dealing with potential Orthology and Paralogy issues: By collecting weights supporting nodes and edges from multiple species, the “weighted” network includes all paralogs across species.
+Because the propagation of edges between all pairs of orthologs may inflate the weight assigned to some pairs of paralogs, we will explore methods to prioritize genes for phenotypic assays by ranking the genes within a network module based on the average number of paralogs and/or gene family members across the species.

-Proof-of Principle Preliminary analysis: To test this approach, we use seed development as the trait of interest [Baud and Lepiniec, Progress in lipid research, 2010].
-In Arabidopsis, LEC1, LEC2, FUS3, ABI3 and ABI5 are known master regulators of seed development and likely exert important influence on early stages of seed nutrient accumulation [Santos-Mendoza et. al.2010.
-It has been studied in multiple species and mutant phenotype information is available for in silico validation [Meinke D et. al., Trends in plant sciences 2008].
+Proof-of Principle Preliminary Analysis: To test this approach, we use seed development as the trait of interest [Baud and Lepiniec, Progress in lipid research, 2010].
+In Arabidopsis, LEC1, LEC2, FUS3, ABI3 and ABI5 are known master regulators of seed development, and likely exert important influence on early stages of seed nutrient accumulation [Santos-Mendoza et. al.2010.
+The seed trait has been studied in multiple species, and ample mutant phenotype information is available for in silico validation of our network predictions [Meinke D et. al., Trends in plant sciences 2008].

-Construction of gene correlation networks: We use deep transcriptome data sets from early seed tissue samples of Soybean and Maize to perform this analysis [NCBI GEO] [REF].
+Construction of gene correlation networks: We have used deep transcriptome data sets from early seed tissue samples of Soybean and Maize to perform this preliminary analysis [NCBI GEO] [REF].
 Following the specifications of the first two steps above, we found CNsoybean and CNmaize .
-Then, we assigned orthologs to Arabidopsis and each other.
+Then, we assigned orthologs to Arabidopsis and each other (Kranthi- what do you mean by “each other”?
+Soy and Maize?
+Unclear).
 For this preliminary work, orthology was assigned based on best reciprocal BLAST matches.
-More sophisticated approaches to orthology assignment will be used in the final work, as discussed above.
+More sophisticated approaches to orthology assignment will be used in the final work, as discussed above in Aim 1.
 This unified network contains XX nodes (YY genes) and ZZ edges.

-Distance between nodes, computed as the reciprocal of edge weight [REFERENCE], was used to cluster the nodes.
+The distance between nodes, computed as the reciprocal of edge weight [REFERENCE], was used to cluster the nodes.
 This distance matrix was subjected to k-means clustering to identify conserved clusters of co-expression [REFERENCE].

 REST OF THE PRELIMINARY RESULTS WILL DEPEND ON THE RESULTS OBTAINED AT THIS STAGE.
 WE ANTICIPATE THAT LEC1, LEC2, FUS3, ABI3 AND ABI5 GENES WILL BE REDISCOVERED IN ADDITION TO OTHER GENES THAT INTERACT WITH THEM.